Shrek (character): Fictional biography

-Being an ogre, Shrek has considerable physical strength, being able to break wood and metal constructions, defeat armored humans in combat, and lift or turn objects that are too heavy for a human being, such as a gigantic vat of magic potion against the maximum security of the Fairy Godmother in Shrek 2.
+Being an ogre, Shrek has considerable physical strength, being able to break wood and metal constructions, defeat armored humans in combat, and lift or turn objects that are too heavy for a normal human being, such as a gigantic vat of magic potion against the maximum security of the Fairy Godmother in Shrek 2.
 In Shrek in the Swamp Karaoke Dance Party!, Shrek sings "Just the Way You Are".
 In Far Far Away Idol, he sang "What I Like About You" by The Romantics with Fiona.
-Shrek has difficulty socializing due to the fact that people think he is a mean ugly ogre, even though his appearance is remarkably humanoid, with a few cosmetic exceptions.
+Shrek has difficulty socializing due to the fact that people think he is a mean ugly ogre, even though his appearance is more humanoid, with a few cosmetic exceptions.
 In the process, Shrek is said to have sociophobia.

-However, from Shrek the Third onward, Shrek has become a well-liked celebrity, at least in Far Far Away.
+From Shrek the Third onward, Shrek has become a well-liked celebrity, at least in Far Far Away.
 In the fourth movie, people manage to realize that Shrek is not dangerous, and lose their fear and prejudice against him.
-However, to Shrek's dismay, they also come to regard him as a folk hero, and visit him with even more frequency than before, disturbing him.
+To Shrek's dismay, they also come to regard him as a folk hero, and visit him with even more frequency than before, disturbing him.
 Despite this, after the experiences of the movie, Shrek comes to appreciate his life more than ever.